 Loss from Extinguishment of Debt.
-Loss from extinguishment of debt was \$1.7 million, or 36% of revenue, during the three months ended September 30, 2004 on the extinguishment of our March Notes from the exchange in August 2004.
+Loss from extinguishment of debt was \$2.9 million, or 64% of revenue, during the three months ended September 30, 2004 on the extinguishment of our March Notes from the exchange in August 2004.
 There was no such loss recorded during the three months ended September 30, 2003.

-Other Expense.
-Other expense was \$0.4 million, or 9% of revenue, during the three months ended September 30, 2004 due to loss from change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004.
-There were no amounts recorded as other expense for the three months ended September 30, 2003.
+Change in Value of Warrants.
+Change in value of warrants decreased to a net loss of \$0.4 million, or 9% of revenue, during the three months ended September 30, 2004 due to the change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004.
+There was no change in value of warrants recorded during the three months ended September 30, 2003.